carlreid/diffopotamus/README.md

 ## License 📄

-MIT - Because sharing is caring, just like hippos sharing their watering holes.
+Unlicense - Because sharing is caring, just like hippos sharing their watering holes.

 ---